Bella Hardy: Career

-In July 2008 she performed in two concerts at London's Royal Albert Hall as part of the first Folk Prom.
-She opened the event with a set of unaccompanied traditional songs and played an evening concert with long-time touring companion Chris Sherburn (concertina) and Corrina Hewat (harp).
+In July 2008 she performed in two concerts at London's Royal Albert Hall as part of the first Folk Prom, part of the BBC Proms.
+She opened the event with a set of unaccompanied traditional songs and played an evening concert with long-time touring companions Chris Sherburn (concertina) and Corrina Hewat (harp).
 The programme was broadcast simultaneously by BBC Four and Radio 3.
 Other TV appearances include The Truth about Carols (2008), a Christmas Day BBC Two show on which she sang 'The Coventry Carol', and BBC One's Songs of Praise in February 2010 singing her own version of 'The Lord's my Shepherd'.

 Hardy released her second solo album In The Shadow of Mountains in 2009 at the Cambridge Folk Festival.
 Again it gained critical acclaim.
 English Dance and Song Magazine wrote "It's astounding and somewhat daunting to realise this is only Bella's second album...
 Surely no-one has any right to be writing songs with the sophistication of 'Sylvie Sovay', so early in their career...lyrical portraiture that brings to mind no less than Lennon and McCartney", and R2 Magazine noted "Bella's debut album Night Visiting was excellent, but In The Shadow of Mountains is stunning".

-Hardy has released a total of nine solo records, all to critical acclaim.
+Hardy has released a total of nine solo records.
 She has also collaborated on a number of projects, including Carthy, Hardy, Farrell, & Young with Eliza Carthy, and The Elizabethan Session with John Smith and Martin Simpson.
 In 2015, Hardy was British Council Musician in Residence in Yunnan, China, where she returned in 2017 to create the album Eternal Spring.
-She spent a year in Tennessee as a ranch hand, looking after horses and immersing herself in the music culture of Nashville.

-A double CD, Postcards & Pocketbooks: The Best of Bella Hardy was released in 2019 to celebrate the first part of Hardy's career.
-It was accompanied by a hardback book with the lyrics of the over a hundred self-penned songs she released during this time.

-On 17 June 2019, she appeared on the podcast Trees A Crowd with David Oakes – for which Bella also composed the theme tune.
+On 17 June 2019, she appeared on the podcast Trees A Crowd with David Oakes – for which Hardy also composed the theme tune.